colestrode/skellington/README.md

 ### botkit

-An object of options passed directly to `Botkit.slackbot`.
+An optional object of options passed directly to `Botkit.slackbot`.

 ### plugins